-While a full size garment steamer will always out perform a handheld one, it can easily be argued that handheld ones are more often the better choice, as I’ve found the greatest need for a garment steamer comes in when I’m traveling.
+While a full size Conair steamer will always out perform a handheld one, it can easily be argued that handheld ones are more often the better choice, as I’ve found the greatest need for a Conair steamer comes in when I’m traveling.

 Tank sizes range anywhere from around a cup at the low end for a handheld model up to around a pint, where full size models can range up to or a bit over a gallon.

 In practical terms this also translates to use time, where handheld models can run for around 10 to 15 minutes before needing a refill, where full size models can run for over an hour and a half.